How to Make Edible Water Beads

 Hand holding colourful edible water beads.

-If you’re worried about the crunchy centre, simply cook the water beads longer, making sure to replenish the water in the saucepan so that the tapioca pearls are completely covered the whole time.
+If you’re worried about the crunchy center, simply cook the water beads longer, making sure to replenish the water in the saucepan so that the tapioca pearls are completely covered the whole time.

 Alternatively, buy quick-cooking tapioca pearls instead.
 We don’t use them because we’ve had a really hard time finding them, but you may have better luck in your area.